 Legal sportsbooks are ready for your Super Bowl betting rush with hundreds of Super Bowl props to consider.
 Read on for everything you need to know, including live props odds from Colorado online sportsbooks.

-All the top Colorado sportsbooks will offer up plenty of Super Bowl props; some just do it better than others.
-Click through on our links below to create a new betting account, claim your free bets, and get your account funded for prop betting in advance of the game.
+All the top Colorado online sportsbooks have hundreds of Super Bowl props, but some do it better than others.
+Click through below to create a new betting account, claim your free bets, and start your prop betting in advance of the game.

-You can get started with betting on Super Bowl props quickly and easily.
-First things first, you’ll need a place to play.
-We highly recommend sticking with the legal and regulated sportsbooks.
+You can start betting on Super Bowl props quickly and easily.
+First things first, you’ll need a place to bet.

-All of our recommended sportsbooks pass the legal test, so stick with them over any “offshore” sportsbook not licensed in Colorado.
+All of our recommended sportsbooks are officially licensed and regulated by the state of Colorado.
 Once you’ve chosen one of the sportsbooks from above, you can have an account up and running in little time.
-Here’s what you need to do:

-The entire process takes a few minutes.
+The entire process takes a couple of minutes.
 If you’re in a rush on Super Bowl Sunday, no worries there.
 However, getting set up early will give you extra time to comb through the range of prop bets being offered.